-Scope out projects Basin Plan water- Mallee CMA and North Central CMA start early planning with support from DELWP.
-Basin Plan water- saving projects Victoria is invited to put forward a package of environmental water projects to be implemented as SDL projects under the Murray-Darling Basin Plan.
-Develop SDL business cases SDL business cases developed after extensive consultation with community, Traditional Owners and other stakeholders. presentations and field elopment of the business cases included briefing sessions, visits, fact sheets, media releases, on-Country visits with mmunication (website, emails, newsletters), brochures and Propose delivery model Victorian Government prepared a delivery strategy for the nine sites outlining governance, delivery and asset ownership arrangements and proposes to form the VMFRP to deliver works under a partnership model.
-Projects incorporated into Basin Plan 36 projects, including the nine VMFRP sites, are incorporated into the Basin Plan.
+Year Milestone Activity 2010 Scope out projects Mallee CMA and North Central CMA start early planning with support from DELWP.
+2013 Basin Plan water- saving projects Victoria is invited to put forward a package of environmental water projects to be implemented as SDL projects under the Murray-Darling Basin Plan.
+2014 Develop SDL business cases SDL business cases developed after extensive consultation with community, Traditional Owners and other stakeholders.
+Engagement activities during development of the business cases included briefing sessions, meetings, presentations and field visits, fact sheets, media releases, on-Country visits with Traditional Owners, electronic communication (website, emails, newsletters), brochures and correspondence.
+2017-18 Propose delivery model Victorian Government prepared a delivery strategy for the nine sites outlining governance, delivery and asset ownership arrangements and proposes to form the VMFRP to deliver works under a partnership model.
+2018 Projects incorporated into Basin Plan 36 projects, including the nine VMFRP sites, are incorporated into the Basin Plan.
 2019 Form VMFRP Australian and Victorian governments announced that the nine projects will be delivered as a program of works under the VMFRP.
 Initial funding of \$29 million provided to start detailed design of the nine projects.
-2019-20 Prepare for environmental referrals VMFRP continued to develop the projects, including preliminar Cultural Heritage Management Plans, fieldwork, engagement, scientific studies and baseline monitoring to prepare for environmental referrals process. business cases t activities during dev resentations and field Owners, electronic cor ence.
-Propose delivery model Projects incorporated into Basin Plan Form VMFRP Prepare for environmental
+2019-20 Prepare for environmental referrals VMFRP continued to develop the projects, including preliminary Cultural Heritage Management Plans, fieldwork, engagement, scientific studies and baseline monitoring to prepare for environmental referrals process.
+Engagement recommenced in 2019 after funding was received to start the project and has been ongoing since then.
+Engagement activities to date have included face-to-face engagement, site visits, information sessions, meetings, phone calls, presentations and project briefings.
+COVID-19